nodejs/corepack/README.md

 ## Contributing

-If you want to build corepack yourself, you can build the project like this:
+If you want to build Corepack yourself, you can build the project like this:

-1. Clone this repository
+1. Clone this repository.
+2. Run `yarn install` (or `corepack yarn install` if the global version of `yarn` is not provided by Corepack).
-2. Run `yarn build` (no need for `yarn install`)
+3. Run `yarn build` (or `corepack yarn build`).

-3. The `dist/` directory now contains the corepack build and the shims
+The `dist/` directory now contains the corepack build and the shims.
-4. Call `node ./dist/corepack --help` and behold
+Call `node ./dist/corepack --help` and behold.

-You can also run the tests with `yarn jest` (still no install needed).
+You can also run the tests with `yarn test`.

 ## Design